Idaho lieutenant governor appears in video that claims pandemic ‘may or may not be occurring’

 The declaration argues that the state’s virus restrictions are hurting Idahoans and infringing upon their rights while appearing to question whether the pandemic is real.

-“The fact that a pandemic may or may not be occurring,” the document says, “changes nothing about the meaning or intent of the state constitution in the preservation of our inalienable rights.
+“The fact that a pandemic may or may not be occurring,” the document says, “changes nothing about the meaning or intent of the state constitution in the preservation of our inalienable rights."

 It demands “an end to the emergency orders issued by state and local government officials” as well as the “restoration of our constitutionally protected rights.”